 Andris and I meet each other every month.
 He told me about CodeBerry when it was just a twinkle in his eye.
 Later Bini said he likes the idea.
 I thought: why not?
 I was probably one of the first twenty applicants. 🙂

 Before it wasn’t my job to make something pretty.
-In the beginning of the lessons, the focus was on the frontend.
+At the beginning of the lessons, the focus was on the frontend.
 I didn’t regret that though.
 It was very useful to be able to try everything I just learned and test my knowledge with quizzes.
 By the time I completed a WordPress site, CSS and I became great friends.

 Do you have any experience, tips or tricks to share with those who are just starting their studies?

 You just have to sit down and do it… I got the final push from a friend of mine: he asked me to create a responsive website for him.
 He took advantage of me not working at the time. 🙂

 What is the next step for you?
 What direction are you taking?

 As soon as I’ll have a few spare weekends, I’ll steer back to my original goal, WebGL.
 Maybe Spiced up with some VR.